NaagAlgates/OTPFlutter/README.md

 # XAM OTP

 OTP or One Time Password is a common feature in a mobile app.
-This repo will holds the OTP feature using Flutter.
+This repo will hold a clean architecture for the OTP flow with unit tests.

+Framework - Flutter
+Language - Dart

 # Flow Chart:
 ![image](https://user-images.githubusercontent.com/14884575/94113161-d114d700-fe89-11ea-8d9f-d5184b2e8019.png)